EdwardAThomson/ISO-flash-cards/README.md

 - Content (Q&A in `data/*.json`): Creative Commons Attribution‑NonCommercial 4.0 International (CC BY‑NC 4.0).
 You may share and adapt with attribution for non‑commercial use only.
 Full text: https://creativecommons.org/licenses/by-nc/4.0/

 See `LICENSE-CONTENT` for a summary and attribution guidance.

-## Contributing
-- PRs and improvements welcome.
-- Please keep any new question/answer wording original and avoid copying text from ISO standards.